-Utilizing the Microsoft® high performance Visual Experience Engine™, WorldWide Telescope allows you explore the universe as never before.
+Utilizing a high performance Visual Experience Engine, WorldWide Telescope allows you explore the universe as never before.
 It enables you to seamlessly pan the sky and to zoom in on celestial features, including stars, nebulae, and planets.
 For every object, you’ll find multiple information sources at your fingertips, just a mouse click away.

 To understand the full power of WWT, bear in mind that celestial objects radiate energy over an extremely wide range of wavelengths, from radio waves to infrared, optical to ultraviolet, even x-rays and even gamma rays.
 The physical processes inside these objects can only be understood by combining observations at several wavelengths, and herein lies the beauty of WWT.
 It brings together many impressive archives of celestial objects – collections painstakingly constructed from observations by such instruments as the Hubble Space Telescope, the Chandra X-Ray Observatory, the Sloan Digital Sky Survey (SDSS), and the Two Micron All Sky Survey (2MASS).